fachryansyah/Quran-API/readme.md

 6. Submit a pull request, explaining the changes you have made.

 Please note that all contributions will be reviewed before they are merged into the main project.

+## Contact
+For any questions or inquiries, please contact [fachryansyah123@gmail.com].

+Happy coding!